 Tongariro National Park is an active volcanic area.
 Volcanic eruptions can occur with little or no warning, and facilities may not be closed in time.
 Volcanic monitoring systems in the Park monitor volcanic activity and mitigate volcanic risk, but won't ensure your personal safety.

 What to do

-- Otherwise find shelter behind something – banks, ridges or in hollows.
+- Run away from the path of fast moving burning clouds, otherwise find shelter behind something – banks, ridges or in hollows.

 - Shelter from flying rocks and cover your head with your pack.

 - If you’re in a valley, move sideways to higher ground – a lahar (fast moving volcanic mud flows) is possible.

 - Evacuate away from the eruption site, stay out of valleys - falling ash and volcanic gasses are also possible.

 If you hear sirens and voice messages